-Watson rallies Texans to overtime wild card playoff win over Bills
+Titans beat Patriots in perhaps Brady's final game

 Hauschka kicked three other field goals for the Bills, who were seeking their first playoff win since 1995.

-Reporting by Gene Cherry in Salvo, North Carolina; Editing by Kim Coghill
+Reporting by Gene Cherry in Salvo, North Carolina and Andrew Both in Cary, North Carolina; Editing by Kim Coghill